Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Xunantunich Mayan Ruins

-Belize is home to many Mayan archaeological sites, with several located in the San Ignacio area.
+Belize is home to many Mayan archaeological sites, several of them located around San Ignacio.
 But the main highlight here is undoubtedly the Xunantunich Mayan ruins.

 Close to the Guatemalan border, getting to Xunantunich Mayan ruins is straightforward.
-The site is about 1,5 km from the main highway connecting Belize to Guatemala.
-To reach the ruins, you’ll need to cross the Mopan River on a small ferry and then follow a short road up to the parking lot — you can walk this stretch, but it’s a bit of a hike uphill.
+The site is about 1.5 km from the main highway connecting Belize to Guatemala.
+To reach the ruins, you’ll need to cross the Mopan River on a small ferry and then continue up a short road to the parking area — you can walk it, but it’s a fairly steep uphill walk.

-Xunantunich features six plazas and over twenty five temples and palaces, making it one of the most impressive Mayan sites in Belize.
+Xunantunich features six plazas and more than twenty-five temples and palaces, making it one of the most impressive Mayan sites in Belize.

-The tallest pyramid, known as El Castillo (the Castle), stands forty meters high, with intricate carved friezes on its east and west sides.
-The east side frieze depicts the Sun god, framed by the Moon and Venus, which has been preserved under a fiberglass replica.
-I highly recommend climbing the steps to the top of El Castillo—it’s worth the effort!
+The tallest pyramid, known as El Castillo, rises forty meters high and features intricate carved friezes on its east and west sides.
+The eastern frieze depicts the Sun god, framed by the Moon and Venus, and has been preserved beneath a fiberglass replica.
+I highly recommend climbing to the top of El Castillo — the views from the top are absolutely worth it.

-We toured Xunantunich without a guide, and in hindsight, I realized that was a mistake (so here’s a tip for you!).
-Having a guide would have enriched our experience immensely, providing insights into the Mayan civilization that once thrived here and shedding light on the many intricate details of the site.
-It was only once we were there that I recognized how valuable a professional guide would have been.
-Fortunately, we didn’t make the same mistake later when visiting other historical sites like Angkor Wat or Brazil's Serra da Capivara.
+We visited Xunantunich without a guide, and in hindsight, don’t make the same mistake we did.
+There are plenty of tour options available and having a guide would have added so much to the experience.
+We would have understood far more about the Mayan civilization that once thrived here, as well as many of the site’s fascinating details.
+It was only after arriving that I realized how valuable a professional guide would have been.
+Fortunately, we didn’t repeat that mistake later at places like Angkor Wat or Brazil‘s Serra da Capivara.
 Lesson learned!

 .